List of hotels in Andorra: Hotel Kandahar

 The hotel contains 63 rooms with a maximum capacity of 160 people, with up to four people per room.
 Its restaurant, with Hotel Gastronòmic status, serves international cuisine fused with local Andorran culinary influences.
 A 2007 article by the Chicago Sun-Times noted that it cost 100 euros a night and featured a dance club in the basement, meeting "Andorra's earlier reputation as a party haven".
 The hotel is only open during the skiing season (from December to April).

 The hotel is now a spa hotel; the spa opened in December 2012, featuring a "sauna, a hammam, a Jacuzzi, a hot and cold footbath, two hotbeds and three hydro jet showers".

 Hostal Palanques

 Hostal Palanques is a hostal located at Avinguda Sant Antoni, 16 in La Massana Parish.
 It is a heritage property registered in the Cultural Heritage of Andorra.
 It was built in 1933–35.

-Hotel Rosaleda
+Hotel Pyrénées

-Hotel Rosaleda is listed in the Cultural Heritage of Andorra.